 The reed relay was invented in 1936 by Bell Telephone Laboratories.
 Since that time, it has gradually evolved from very large, relatively crude parts to the small, ultra-reliable parts we have today.
 Production methods and quality systems have improved a great deal over that time, and costs have been radically reduced.

 Pickering Electronics, an established reed relay manufacturer, was founded in 1968, and even then some were saying that these electromechanical devices would have a limited lifetime.
 Instead, the market for high-quality reed relays has increased into areas that were inconceivable in those days.

 Part 1 of this two-part series answered the question, “What is a reed relay?”
 This article delves into the differences between reed relays and other switching technologies.

 Electromechanical relays (EMRs) are widely used in industry for switching functions and often can be the lowest cost relay solution available to users.
-Manufacturers have made huge investments in manufacturing technology to make the relays in high volumes.
+Electronic manufacturers have made huge investments in manufacturing technology to make the relays in high volumes.

 There are some notable differences between reed relays and EMRs which users should be aware of:

 - Reed relays generally exhibit much faster operation (typically between a factor of 5 and 10) than EMRs.
 The speed differences arise because the moving parts are simpler and lighter compared to EMRs.